-While the buildings receive natural gas and electricity as their energy sources, there is the possibility for renewable energy to be explored at the risk of increasing the cost of the renovation.
-Being a large high school campus, the opportunity to add a geothermal heating and cooling system is present.
-Using the ground occupied by the baseball and football fields, geothermal loops could be laid out which would reduce the required heating and cooling capacities of the larger equipment like chillers and boilers.
+While the current system is sufficient, there is the possibility of utilizing ground source heat pumps at the risk of increasing the cost of the renovation.
+Using the ground occupied by the baseball and football fields, the system loops could be laid out which would reduce the required heating and cooling capacities of the larger equipment like chillers and boilers.

-In addition to a geothermal system, changing the constant air volume system of Building E to a variable air volume system would be an additional way to save energy.
+In addition to ground source heat pumps, changing the constant air volume system of Building E to a variable air volume system is an option as an extra way to save energy.
 This would provide the ability to adjust airflow to spaces on an individual basis rather than adjusting all spaces at once and using reheat to account for these inaccurate adjustments.